uberbrady/CREST-fs/README.txt

 	Directory listings can't be larger than 1MB
-	Some of the static buffers are probably too small for practical use The Makefile is horrible and needs to probably be set up with 'autoconf' or something like it The max-cache age(age at which you want to check with the server) should be runtime or mount-time configurable Magic numbers are used more than they should be, and this is Naughty.
+	Some of the static buffers are probably too small for practical use The Makefile is horrible and needs to probably be set up with 'autoconf' or something like it Magic numbers are used more than they should be, and this is Naughty.
 	Symlinks to directories probably don't work.